Linear Regression Calculator

 What is linear regression and how does it work?

-How do I interpret the R-squared value?
+How do I interpret R-squared in linear regression?

 What is the difference between simple and multiple linear regression?